wbokkers/winui-desktop-single-instance/README.md

 ## How to use this in your app?

 Add ```SingleInstanceDesktopApp.cs``` to your app and use this class from ```App.Xaml.cs```.
-Create an instance of SingleInstanceDesktop app in the constructor of the App class, and attach an event handler to the Launched event.
+Create an instance of SingleInstanceDesktopApp in the constructor of the App class, and attach an event handler to the Launched event.

 You need a unique ID for your app in the constructor of SingleInstanceDesktopApp.
 You can use a GUID string.